Vanguard Short-Term Treasury Index ETF (NASDAQ:VGSH) Shares Sold by Motco

-Motco decreased its position in Vanguard Short-Term Treasury Index ETF (NASDAQ:VGSH – Free Report) by 94.3% during the 1st quarter, according to its most recent disclosure with the SEC.
-The fund owned 1,014 shares of the company’s stock after selling 16,919 shares during the period.
-Motco’s holdings in Vanguard Short-Term Treasury Index ETF were worth $59,000 at the end of the most recent reporting period.
+Motco trimmed its position in shares of Vanguard Short-Term Treasury Index ETF (NASDAQ:VGSH – Free Report) by 94.3% in the first quarter, HoldingsChannel reports.
+The institutional investor owned 1,014 shares of the company’s stock after selling 16,919 shares during the period.
+Motco’s holdings in Vanguard Short-Term Treasury Index ETF were worth $59,000 at the end of the most recent quarter.

-Several other large investors also recently bought and sold shares of the company.
-Bogart Wealth LLC acquired a new stake in shares of Vanguard Short-Term Treasury Index ETF during the first quarter valued at $29,000.
-Nordwand Advisors LLC acquired a new stake in shares of Vanguard Short-Term Treasury Index ETF during the first quarter valued at $33,000.
-ZRC Wealth Management LLC acquired a new stake in shares of Vanguard Short-Term Treasury Index ETF during the first quarter valued at $44,000.
-Clearstead Advisors LLC acquired a new stake in shares of Vanguard Short-Term Treasury Index ETF during the third quarter valued at $44,000.
-Finally, Laurel Wealth Advisors LLC acquired a new stake in shares of Vanguard Short-Term Treasury Index ETF during the fourth quarter valued at $49,000.
+Other institutional investors and hedge funds have also made changes to their positions in the company.
+Bogart Wealth LLC acquired a new stake in shares of Vanguard Short-Term Treasury Index ETF during the 1st quarter worth $29,000.
+Nordwand Advisors LLC acquired a new stake in Vanguard Short-Term Treasury Index ETF in the 1st quarter valued at $33,000.
+ZRC Wealth Management LLC acquired a new stake in Vanguard Short-Term Treasury Index ETF in the 1st quarter valued at $44,000.
+Clearstead Advisors LLC acquired a new stake in Vanguard Short-Term Treasury Index ETF in the 3rd quarter valued at $44,000.
+Finally, Laurel Wealth Advisors LLC acquired a new stake in Vanguard Short-Term Treasury Index ETF in the 4th quarter valued at $49,000.

 Vanguard Short-Term Treasury Index ETF Increases Dividend